-Although the name pop is widely used as a generic term for blind rivets, it is started out as a brand name for a specific style of rivet patented by the George Tucker Eyelet Company, which was acquired by the United Shoe Machinery Co.
-(USM).
-USM later became part of Stanley Engineered Fastener, which now owns the POP® trademark.
+Although the name “pop” is widely used as a generic term for blind rivets, it started out as a brand name for a specific style of rivet patented by the George Tucker Eyelet Company, which was acquired by the United Shoe Machinery Corporation (USM).
+USM later became part of STANLEY Engineered Fastener, which now owns the POP® trademark.

-The history of pop rivets began in the U.K. in the early 20th century.
+The history of POP rivets began in the U.K. in the early 20th century.
 British inventor Hamilton N. Wylie patented a method for installing tubular rivets from one side, rather than the typical method of pounding the metal shaft down while holding a buckboard against the back of the assembly.
-Wylie’s rivet design used a pull-through mandrel, the end of which then had to be secured by a nut or some other way.
+Wylie’s rivet design used a pull-through mandrel, the end of which then had to be secured using a nut or by some other method.

 Together, the two companies created a rivet design with a mandrel head that would pop off after the rivet was set.
 The new fastener was called a pop rivet, after the popping sound heard when the rivet tool broke off the mandrel head inside the shank.

 The original rivet tool designed by Wylie was also adapted to set pop rivets.
 The tool had internal teeth that grabbed the long mandrel, pulling it out and away from the rivet, while the head of the tool held the hollow rivet shaft in place against the workpiece.
 The two actions worked against each other to provide the tension that deforms and sets the blind side of the rivet.
 Once it was set, the mandrel tail popped off and was discarded.

 Assembling a pop rivet required an operator to place the rivet into the tool by hand, then position the rivet into a pre-drilled hole before squeezing the handle to activate the tool.
 There are now advanced riveting systems that automatically feed the rivets, increasing production efficiency and reducing the chances of repetitive motion injuries in workers.